 We still keep our budget tight for now.
 I really am trying to get rid of all of that extra debt that we have, but if you want to become a stay-at-home mom and live on one salary.
 It is completely and totally possible.
 If I can make it happen, anyone can.

 Are you struggling cutting down your monthly budget?
 What issues are you having?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!